edlvj/iq/computer_science.md

 # Computer Science

-### Solve number 8 from 10 digit to 2 digit system.
+### Solve number 8 from 10 digit to 2 digit system and from 2 digit to 10 digit.
 - TODO:answer

 ### How work HTTP caching?